Felt-tip marker mode

 04

-Place slot and feet
+Place the slot and feet

 -